Pindar in Sicily

 Even a cursory look at the remaining corpus of Pindar’s victory odes leaves one in no doubt about the wealth, power, and prestige of his Sicilian patrons.
 Exactly a third of the odes were composed for Sicilian athletic victories, all but three in the more illustrious of the four Panhellenic contests (Olympian and Pythian), and almost all of them for single horse or chariot races, which required significantly more expenditure than any of the other athletic competitions.
 The odes to the ruling families of Deinomeniadai and Emmenidai (Hieron of Syracuse and Theron and Xenokrates of Akragas) are the most numerous and have long been considered among the most beautiful, sophisticated, and memorable ancient Greek poetry.
 It is thus not surprising that recent scholarship has focused on Pindar’s special relationship with Sicily in the context of Sicilian social, political, and cultural climate in the fifth century BCE (Morgan (2015), Nicholson (2015), Lewis (forthcoming).
 On the other hand, surprisingly few scholars of Pindar and the historical context in which he worked have ever been to Sicily to see the hometowns of Pindar’s patrons, where the songs would most likely have premiered in elaborate public performances, and which figure prominently in all of his compositions.
 The goal of this conference is to bring scholars from a variety of disciplines to Siracusa to discuss these odes and to visit the archaeological remains of the places and people they celebrate.

-Our conference will take place at the Exedra Mediterranean Center, adjacent to the Piazza Duomo on Ortigia, the ancient heart of Syracuse.
+Our conference will take place Sunday-Wednesday (October 13-16) at the Exedra Mediterranean Center, adjacent to the Piazza Duomo on Ortigia, the ancient heart of Syracuse.
 It will include academic presentations as well as Pindar-themed visits to the Neapolis archeological park and Paolo Orsi museum.
 We will also enjoy traditional Sicilian hospitality, with group dinners and catered lunches featuring local specialties.
-At the conclusion of the conference, an optional tour of relevant sites will visit Kamarina, Gela, the site and museum of Agrigento (Akragas), the site and museum of Himera, and the general area of ancient Aetna on the slopes of Mount Etna.
+At the conclusion of the conference, an optional tour of relevant sites (Thursday-Saturday, October 17-19) will visit Kamarina, Gela, the site and museum of Agrigento (Akragas), the site and museum of Himera, and the general area of ancient Aitna on the slopes of Mount Etna.

-Please send abstracts and direct questions to Heather L. Reid at email@example.com Abstracts received by April 15, 2019 will be considered for early acceptance.
-Final deadline for abstracts is July 15, 2019.
+Please send abstracts in and direct questions to Heather L. Reid at firstname.lastname@example.org Final deadline for abstracts is July 15, 2019.

 We look forward to welcoming you to in beautiful Syracuse, the heart of Western Greece.